zysuper/Thinkpad-X1-extreme-EFI/readme.md

 * WhateverGreen.kext The version of WhateverGreen.kext @headkaze fork.
 The black screen repair feature is turned off. (clover boot flag)
 * AppleALC.kext based on @danliansky's ALC285 layout id 11 then extracts pinData from linux and add injects layout id 7 config.
 (In rare cases, you may have to restart twice to get AppleALC to work)

+## ALCPlugFix
+* You may need to install the daemon process under ALCPlugFix/alc_fix (my modified version for X1E series) to solve the problem of popping the headphone jack.

 ## review
 ![system infomation](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/raw/master/screenshot/WX20181112-135012%402x.png)
 ![sound card](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/raw/master/screenshot/WX20181112-135132%402x.png)